Travel the Tibetan Highlands of Western Sichuan

 Explore the magnificent tibetan highlands from west Sichuan to Yunnan in ChinaMap

 TRAVEL FROM CHENGDU IN SICHUAN VIA THE TIBETAN HIGHLANDS TO SHANGRI-LA IN YUNNAN

-This fascinating journey over the Tibetan highlands in the west of Sichuan Province begins in Chengdu, the capital of Sichuan Province in the southwest of the People's Republic of China.
+This fascinating journey over the Tibetan highlands in the west of Sichuan Province begins in Chengdu, the capital of Sichuan Province.

 The modern and vibrant Sichuan capital Chengdu has in the past few years developed into the economic center of Western China.

-On his trip to Chengdu, the visitor will find a modern, fast developing metropolis with glass skyscrapers, western fast-food chains and numerous modern shopping malls.
+On a trip to Chengdu, the visitor will find a modern, fast developing metropolis with glass skyscrapers, western fast-food chains and numerous modern shopping malls.